amirakul/Web-Design/.ipynb_checkpoints/README-checkpoint.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, I created individual pages for each plot and a means by which one can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+There is also a landing page, a page where one can see a comparison of all of the plots, and another page where one can view the data used to build them.

 Website Requirements
 For reference, see the "Screenshots" section below.